-In the high tide and low tide chart, we can see that the first low tide was at 3:52 am and the next low tide at 4:20 pm.
-The first high tide was at 9:40 am and the next high tide will be at 10:14 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:35 am and the next high tide will be at 1:06 pm.
+The first low tide will be at 7:41 am and the next low tide at 7:51 pm.

 The lunar phase is a Waxing Gibbous.
-Today we have 14 hours and 44 minutes of sun.
-The solar transit is at 12:58 pm and the length of time the moon will be visible will be 11 hours and 42 minutes.
+Today we will have 13 hours and 13 minutes of sun.
+The solar transit will be at 1:02 pm and the length of time the moon will be visible will be 10 hours and 7 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 50 to end the day with a tidal coefficient of 54.
-The tide heights today are 1.0 ft, 6.6 ft, 0.7 ft and 6.6 ft.
+The tidal coefficient today is 99.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 104 to end the day with a tidal coefficient of 108.
+The tide heights today are 7.5 ft, 0.3 ft, 6.6 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Philadelphia which is of 7.9 ft and a minimum height of -1.0 ft.